 "Anytime you got nothing to do - and lots of time to do it - come on up."Mae West

-A whole barbecue beef "packer's cut" brisket is a huge hunk of cow that comes off the smoker pit deep ebony, almost black, looking more like a meteorite than a meal.
+By way of background, a whole BBQ beef brisket (a.k.a. a packer's cut brisket) is a huge hunk of cow that comes off the smoker pit deep ebony, almost black, looking more like a meteorite than a meal.
 But it is not burnt, and beneath the crust is the most tender, juicy, meat, with a husky beefy flavor.
 IF you cook it right.
 And that's a BIG IF.
 Like a Clint Eastwood cowboy, brisket is unforgiving.
-If you are cutting a smaller portion of a brisket, it can be even more difficult.
-But I will try to answer all your questions.
+If you are cutting a smaller portion of a barbecue brisket, it can be even more difficult.

 Video: How to cook a packer brisket